pkdone/practical-mongodb-aggregations-book/src/examples/foundational/distinct-values.md

 ## Expected Results

-Nine unique language names should be returned sorted in alphabetical order, as shown below:
+Seven unique language names should be returned sorted in alphabetical order, as shown below:

 ```javascript
 [